 If Vancouver’s your homeport, then take some time to get to know this unique region’s urban centres and vibrant small communities.
 The cruise ships board right downtown, making it easy to explore a little further and extend your holiday.

 Once here, there are many ways to get around:

-- By car (either your own or a rental) – If you’ve driven up, then your car is certainly the obvious choice to help you explore each of our distinct communities… or you can rent a vehicle from one of the many car rental companies, such as Alamo Rent-a-Car, Avis Rent-a-Car, Budget Car and Truck Rental, Enterprise Rent-a-Car or Hertz Car Rentals.
+- Vehicles are available from many car rental companies, such as Alamo Rent-a-Car, Avis Rent-a-Car, Budget Car and Truck Rental, Enterprise Rent-a-Car or Hertz Car Rentals.

 - Public transit: Metro Vancouver’s public transit offers easy access to various communities, and includes the SkyTrain light rail system, buses, the West Coast Express (a weekday commuter train) and the SeaBus, a passenger-only ferry that takes you from downtown Vancouver to the North Shore.